-In cases where staff shortage/availability is an issue, it is recommended that the redeployment of audiologists to undertake newborn hearing screening is considered.
+In cases where staff shortage/availability is an issue, it is recommended that the redeployment of audiologists or paediatric audiology assistant/associates to undertake newborn hearing screening is considered.

 An audiologist can train in the same way as a new screener and as long as they hold a current professional healthcare registration (RCCP, HCPC and AHCS) they do not need to register for the health screener diploma.